Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 With a flexible CMS, particularly a self-hosted one, there are many actions you can take to speed up a website.
 We covered 39 of them in this page speed guide.

-But with Wix, it seems the majority of the scripts are part of the core, and there’s not a huge amount you can do about them.
+It seems some of the scripts are part of the core, and there’s not a huge amount you can do about them.

 Most Wix page speed guides we found (including Wix’s own speed optimization guide) focused on basics like:

 All good advice.
-But when your scripts are taking 2-4 seconds to load, it’s a bit like trying to chisel away at a mountain with a toothpick.
+But when your scripts are taking a long time to load, it’s a bit like trying to chisel away at a mountain with a toothpick.

-So it appears that Wix has some serious speed issues.
+So, to summarize: it appears that, although Wix has improved tremendously over the past few years, they still have some work to do.
 But again, if you know of solutions then hit us up in the comments.

 Bad: Wix’s page builder generates a ton of unnecessary code